 Here are 5 tips to help you navigate motherhood with a chronic illness:

 Make Yourself a Priority

 As a mother, it’s in our nature to put our children’s needs before our own.
-It’s not unusual to find yourself skipping breakfast while you pack lunches or rushing to your baby in the middle of the night without taking a second to pee first and then finding yourself immensely uncomfortable while trying to get your baby back to sleep...
+If you're like me, it’s not unusual to find yourself skipping breakfast while you pack lunches or rushing to your baby in the middle of the night without taking a second to pee first and then finding yourself immensely uncomfortable while trying to get your baby back to sleep...
 No?
 Just me? :)

 Accept your Limitations

 As a mom with a chronic illness, accepting that you cannot mother how you imagined can be the sharpest pill to swallow.
-But acceptance is important - even if it's a journey.
-We cannot begin to cope and thrive until we’ve acknowledged our realities.
+But acceptance is important - even if your acceptance feels more like it's own journey.
+The truth is, we cannot begin to cope and thrive until we’ve acknowledged our realities.
 And, when you are diagnosed with a chronic illness, you may need to revise what you thought motherhood would look like for you.

 Personally, I had so many ideas about the mother I would be.
 And I haven’t been able to fulfill many of them.
 But I’ve created new ways to show my love and be present.
 For instance, I often can’t run around the yard after my children, but I can be the best snuggler there is - and we make time for that every day.
 It’s ok to mourn what you wanted motherhood to look like (I still do!), but then brainstorm new ways to fulfill those needs for yourself and your children.
 Your journey may be different, but that doesn’t mean it can’t be rewarding and special.